 - For the filling, in your 10" cast iron or baking dish, combine the quartered strawberries, raspberry jam, lemon zest, granulated sugar, corn starch, and salt.
 Mix to combine.

 - Take the biscuits out of the fridge and snuggle them on top of the strawberry mixture.
 They should all be touching!

 - In a small bowl, whisk together the egg and a dash of water.
-Brush on top of the biscuits and top them with a few tbsp of turbinado sugar.
+Brush on top of the biscuits and top them with a few tablespoon of turbinado sugar.

 - Bake for 50-55 minutes until the berries are bubbling and the biscuits nice and golden brown.

 - Enjoy warm with vanilla ice cream!